Home

 • Let them be blotted out of the book of the living, and not be written with the righteous."

-This is a Messianic Psalm speaking of the registry of God's people, and the notation is that their habitation would be made desolate and they are blotted out of the book of the living (Book of Life), and not be written with the righteous.
-In other words, that they be cut off from among God's Covenant people registry, because they are found to be rebellious and do not belong written with those made righteous in Christ.
-Some people hold that this psalm proves that people’s salvation may be lost.
-However, in order for this idea to be a real proof that salvation may be lost, it has to first be shown that these people were saved in the first place.
-And that cannot be done.
+This is a Messianic Psalm speaking of the registry of God's people.
+The notation is that their habitation would be made desolate and they will be blotted out of the book of the living (Book of Life) that they not be written with the righteous.
+In other words, that they be cut off from among God's Covenanted people registry because they are found to be rebellious.
+They do not belong written with those made righteous through the blood of Christ.
+There are some that believe this psalm proves that Christian's salvation may be lost.
+However, in order for this idea to be a real proof that salvation may be lost, it has to first be shown that these people were saved in the first place, and that cannot be done.
 Moreover, the very idea that this Book of Life has only the names of the righteous written, "and yet some unrighteous are blotted out," is nonsensical.
-For if only the righteous (saved) are written, how then could the unrighteous be there to be blotted out?
+For if only the righteous (saved) are written, how then could the unrighteous be there to be blotted out from among the righteous?
 It makes no sense!
-On the contrary, it is actually more a proof from scripture that the symbolism of the Book as the Covenant body registry is true.
-That this book represents a list including both saved and unsaved people, who are visibly connected with the body of Christ.
-And that fact can only be because they are part of His assembly or congregation.
+On the contrary, it is actually proof from Scripture that the symbolism of the Book as the Covenant body registry is true.
+That this book represents a list including both saved and unsaved, righteous and unrighteous, as all those who are visibly connected with being God's people.
 Indeed, look at what Christ says to His congregational body at Sardis.

 Revelation 3:3-5